Wahura/Gut_microbiota/README.md

 __Primer trimming__

 Primers here are trimmed using cutadapt.
 Other possible tools to adopt include trimmomatic.
-For cutadapt installation and usage guides folloe this link https://cutadapt.readthedocs.io/en/stable/index.html.
+For cutadapt installation and usage guides follow [this link](https://cutadapt.readthedocs.io/en/stable/index.html).
 After installation, specify the path to cutadapt and confirm its version as a confirmation that you have its rightful path.
 ```
 #specifying the path to cutadapt on the server
 cutadapt <- "/opt/apps/cutadapt/1.18/bin/cutadapt" # change to the cutadapt path on your machine